hardin47/website/Math58/Notes/06-CorRegInf.md

 ### Correlation & Simple Linear Regression: IMS Sections 8.1 & 8.2

-* Describe the linear model with multiple variables.
+1. Describe the linear model with a single explanatory variable.
-* Describe the error / residual term and how it is calculated with multiple variables.
+2. Describe the error / residual term and how it is calculated with multiple variables.
-* What are the (three-ish) statistics of interest in this chapter?
+3. What are the (three-ish) statistics of interest in this chapter?
 What are the parameters of interest?
-* What does correlation measure?
+4. What does correlation measure?
-* How do we find the values of $b_0$ and $b_1$ for estimating the least squares line?
+5. How do we find the values of $b_0$ and $b_1$ for estimating the least squares line?
-* Why is it dangerous to extrapolate?
-* How do we interpret $R^2$?
+6. How do we interpret $R^2$?
 Why is that?
-* What does it mean to say that $b_1$ has a sampling distribution?
+7. What does it mean to say that $b_1$ has a sampling distribution?
 Why is it that we would never talk about the sampling distribution of $\beta_1$?
-* Why do we need the LINE technical conditions for the inference parts of the analysis but not for the estimation parts of the analysis?
-* Is linear regression always appropriate when comparing two continuous variables?
-* What are the LINE technical conditions?
+8. What are the LINE technical conditions?
 How are the conditions assessed?
-* What are the three factors that influence the $SE(b_1)$?
+9. What are the three factors that influence the $SE(b_1)$?
 (Note:  when something influences $SE(b_1)$, that means the inference is also effected.
 If you have a huge $SE(b_1)$, it will be hard to tell if the slope is significant because the t value will be small.)
-* What does it mean to do a randomization test for the slope?
+10. What does it mean to do a randomization test for the slope?
 That is, explain the process of doing a randomization test here.
 (See shuffle options in the Analyzing Two Quantitative Variables applet.)
-* Why would someone transform either of the variables?
+11. Why would someone transform either of the variables?
-* What is the difference between a confidence interval and a prediction interval?
+12. What is the difference between a confidence interval and a prediction interval?
 Which is bigger?
 Why does that make sense?
 How do the centers of the intervals differ?
 (They don't.
 Why not?)

 ### Multiple Linear Regression: IMS Chapter 4 & Section 8.4

-* Describe the linear model with multiple variables.
+1. Describe the linear model with multiple variables.
-* Describe the error / residual term and how it is calculated with multiple variables.
+2. Describe the error / residual term and how it is calculated with multiple variables.
-* How does the model change when multiple variables are included?
+3. How does the model change when multiple variables are included?
-* How are p-values interpreted now that there are multiple variables?
+4. How are p-values interpreted now that there are multiple variables?
-* How is $R^2$ interpreted?
+5. How is $R^2$ interpreted?
 What is the difference between $R^2$ and $R^2_{adj}$?
-* How are variables chosen for the final model?
+6. How are variables chosen for the final model?
-* How are the model conditions assessed?
+7. How are the model conditions assessed?
+8. How can you use a linear model to include binary or categorical explanatory variables?

 ## <i class="fas fa-balance-scale"></i> Ethics Considerations

+1. Why is it dangerous to extrapolate?
+2. Why do we need the LINE technical conditions for the inference parts of the analysis but not for the estimation parts of the analysis?
+3. Is linear regression always appropriate when comparing two continuous variables?
+4. Why is it important to avoid causal language when interpreting the slope coefficient?